rliu6915/ToyProjects/README.md

 This part covers how to display list items in _React_ and how to handle forms.
 Introduces _JSON server_ and fetching data from it, _axios_ for sending `GET`, `PUT`, `POST` and `DELETE` requests and how to style your _React_ app (CSS).

 - [courseinfo](/part2/course-info) - Extended Course info app from part 1.
-- [phonebook](/part2/phonebook) - Phonebook, add/delete contacts with numbers, edit numbers.
+- [phonebook-frontend](/part2/phonebook) - Phonebook, add/delete contacts with numbers, edit numbers.
 - [countries](/part2/countries) - A react app that fetches and displays information form the [REST Countries](https://restcountries.eu) and [Weatcher Stack](https://weatherstack.com/) API's.

 ### Part 3 - [Programming a server with NodeJS and Express](https://fullstackopen.com/en/part3)

 This part is focused on the backend.
 How to: implement a simple _REST API_ in _Node.js_ using _Express_, connect to a database (_MongoDB_) to store and retrieve data, deploy your app.

-- [phonebook](/part3/phonebookbackend) - The app source backend code.
+- [phonebook-backend](/part3/phonebook-backend) - The app source backend code.
-- [phonebook](https://phonebook6.herokuapp.com/) - The app deployed on Heroku.
+- [phonebook-deployed](https://phonebook-backend-1.fly.dev) - The app deployed on fly.
 Frontend from part 2 and Backend from part 3 works together.

 ### Part 4 - [Testing Express servers, user administration](https://fullstackopen.com/en/part4)

 This part is focused on testing _Node.js_ applications, async/await, user administration, references across collections, token based authentication.

-- [bloglist](/part4/bloglist) - Allows users to save information (blog author, title, url, and amount of upvotes from users) about interesting blogs they have stumbled across on the internet.
+- [bloglist-backend](/part4/bloglist-backend) - Allows users to save information (blog author, title, url, and amount of upvotes from users) about interesting blogs they have stumbled across on the internet.

 ### Part 5 - [Testing React apps](https://fullstackopen.com/en/part5)